Japanese Knotweed vs. Bamboo: What Are The Differences?

 What are the Differences Between Japanese Knotweed and Bamboo?

 As invasive species, Japanese knotweed and bamboo have some stark similarities and differences.
-Although they can both wreak havoc on homes, ecological systems and vital infrastructure, they also have key distinctive features to help tell them apart.
+Although they can both wreak havoc on homes, ecological systems and vital infrastructure, they also have key distinctive differences, both in their looks and the impact they can have as invasive species.

 Japanese Knotweed